YeongsHub/MyPortfolio/README.md

 ## Technologies

-Some of the technologies I commonly use include:
+Some of the technologies I can:

 - **Frontend**: HTML, CSS, JavaScript, typeScript, React, etc.
 - **Backend**: Java, Spring Boot etc.